robcog-iai/UR17/Documentation/tutorialHand.md

 Tutorial on how to rig a hand, import in Unreal engine and use it as actor for the mesh.
+In the folder Videos is a video which shows Step 1 - 7.

 If you have to cut the hand from the rest of the mesh then go to tutorialMesh.md and have look how to cut the rest from the body and use the hands from now on.
 Step 1: Import your mesh into blender